Degenerative Disc Disease (DDD)

 - Ergonomic assessment and modification

-If your pain fails to improve with your initial treatment plan, you may be a candidate for an intradiscal modulation procedure.
+If your pain fails to improve with your initial treatment plan, you may be a candidate for an intradiscal or intraosseus procedure.
 There are three types of minimally invasive intradiscal modulation procedures discussed in interventional spine pain management:

 - Thermal: